For me, training has always been about a love for the work.

 Made for Movers

-The workshop emphasized the mechanics and philosophy of the work rather than performing or phrase work.
+These workshops emphasize the mechanics and philosophy of the work rather than performing or phrase work.
 We focused on problem-solving simple pathways into, out of and through the floor.
-We trained the connection between feet to centers to hands and learn how to make use of curves and spirals within our body and space.
-Minimal memorization of forms/exercises left space for individual attention and exploration.
+We trained the connection between feet to centers to hands and used dance to create group dynamics and interconnectivity.
+Minimal memorization of forms/exercises left space for individual attention, exploration, and the building of a social dance experience.